 Efficient Kitchen Design Idea #1: The Golden Triangle

 A practical kitchen design should have the hob, sink and refrigerator at an accessible distance.
-The reason is because these are the frequently-used workstations, and their proximity to each other can reduce the effort you put in moving between these counters.
-For a better understanding about the kitchen work triangle, refer to this article.
+The reason is that these are the frequently-used workstations, and their proximity to each other can reduce the effort you put into moving between these counters.
+For a better understanding of the kitchen work triangle, refer to this article.

 Efficient Kitchen Design Idea #2: The Size Standards

 If you’re getting a modular kitchen done for your home, then you should know that there are standard sizes for the height.
 This is designed keeping in mind the ergonomics of the kitchen.
 For the base units, 820 mm including the countertop is an ideal height.

 Leaving a gap of 600 mm for the backsplash, you can go for either 600 mm or 720 mm height for the wall units.
 While 580 mm is the standard depth of base modules, the wall modules are 340 mm so that you don’t hit your head on the wall unit or face difficulty while cooking.